Artificial island: Environmental impact

 Artificial islands negatively impact the marine environment.
 The large quantities of sand required to build these islands are acquired through dredging, which is harmful to coral reefs and disrupts marine life.
 The increased amount of sand, sediment, and fine particles creates turbid conditions, blocking necessary UV rays from reaching coral reefs, creating coral turbidity (where more organic material is taken in by coral) and increasing bacterial activity (more harmful bacteria are introduced into coral).

 The construction of artificial islands also decreases the subaqueous area in surrounding waters, leading to habitat destruction or degradation for many species.

-Political status
+Legal status

 Under the United Nations Convention on the Law of the Sea treaty (UNCLOS), artificial islands are not considered harbor works (Article 11) and are under the jurisdiction of the nearest coastal state if within 200 nmi (Article 56).
-Artificial islands are not considered islands for purposes of having their own territorial waters or exclusive economic zones, and only the coastal state may authorize their construction (Article 60); however, on the high seas beyond national jurisdiction, any "state" may construct artificial islands (Article 87).
+Artificial islands are also not considered islands for purposes of having their own territorial waters or exclusive economic zones, and only the coastal state may authorize their construction (Article 60); however, on the high seas beyond national jurisdiction, any "state" may construct artificial islands (Article 87).

+According to UNCLOS, low-tide elevations are considered part of the seabed and do not generate a territorial sea, EEZ, or continental shelf.
+However, they serve as a reference point for measuring the entitlements of nearby rocks or islands.
+Rocks, unlike islands, lack the capacity to sustain human habitation or support economic activity.
+While they generate a territorial sea, they do not establish an EEZ or continental shelf.
+UNCLOS stipulates that both rocks and islands must be naturally formed and remain above water at high tide.

+There is no specific rule within international law that prohibits any country from engaging in land reclamation at sea.
+Within the 12 nautical mile territorial sea, a country holds the right to reclaim land as it falls under its sovereign authority.
+However, beyond this 12 nautical mile limit, the country must consider whether its actions conform to the rights and jurisdictions recognised by UNCLOS.
+Reclamation activities conducted between 12 and 200 nautical miles are considered part of the process of establishing and utilising artificial islands, installations, and structures.
+It is worth mentioning that artificial islands may include stationary oil rigs.

 The unrecognised micronation known as the Principality of Sealand (often shorted to simply "Sealand") is entirely on a single artificial island.